 Royal Caribbean Navigator of the Seas Pools

 The pool deck on Deck 11 is wonderful.
-You will find two pools sitting parallel with loungers and shallow wading area.
+You will find two pools sitting parallel with loungers and a shallow wading area.

 There is even a splash pad for little ones to enjoy!